 Sprinkler system: According to the National Fire Protection Association, 85% of civilian fire deaths occur in the home.
 A properly installed sprinkler system can control, and may even extinguish, a fire before the fire department can arrive on the scene.
 Working smoke alarms cut your risk of dying by 50%, while an automatic fire sprinkler system cuts the risk by 80 percent.
 It can also cut the amount of property loss by 70 percent.

 Plan your escape

 If the last time you talked to your family about an escape route was when Sparky the Fire Dog came to visit your elementary school class, it's time to make another plan.
-The National Safety Council recommends each family has a fire escape plan that they practice at least once a month.
-Even if you don't have any kids left at home, make a plan for what you will do in the event of fire.
-If you need help getting started, the NCS has a checklist you can use which includes blank grids for you to visibly chart your plan of escape.
+The National Safety Council (NSC) recommends each family has a fire escape plan that they practice at least once a month.
+Even if you don't have any kids left at home, make a plan for what you will do in the event of a fire.
+If you need help getting started, the NCS recommends you visit the Home Fire Drill Day website for a checklist you can use which includes downloads for you to chart your plan of escape.

 Once you've planned an escape route, make sure everyone in your family knows where to meet after they're safely out of the house.